-Requirement Due Date Select and be accepted by major professor Time of admission Select tentative dissertation topic: in one of the End of first year following areas of packaging: material science , applications in packaging, food packaging, healthcare packaging, mass transport applications, or the dynamics and physical distribution aspects or human factors in packaging.
+Select and be accepted by major professor Time of admission Select tentative dissertation topic: in one of the following areas of packaging: material science 21.0 01 11.00 y 00.2 applications in packaging, food packaging, healthcare packaging, mass transport applications, or the dynamics and physical distribution aspects or human factors in packaging.
 Select guidance committee End of first year Submit GradPlan through the Graduate School End of first year Complete Application to Work in SoP Laboratory Before beginning to work in (Appendix 5) laboratories Complete EHS safety training and any other required Before beginning to work in training laboratories Obtain UCRIHS approval, if applicable (or approval of Before beginning research involving AUCAUC for work with vertebrate animals, if human subjects/vertebrates applicable) Attend School of Packaging seminars As announced Submit annual progress report to major professor March 31 each year Complete SoP responsible conduct of research, End of first year followed by refresher scholarship, and creative activities training (see Sec.
-9) annually Complete requirements to remove "provisional" status, End of first year or date specified if applicable · Pass comprehensive examination First semester of third year One of the following courses (3 credits): , 1.
-PKG 805 Advanced Packaging Dynamics or PKG 815 Permeability Shelf Life , and the second 2.
-Both of the following courses (7 credits): PKG 825 Polymeric Packaging Materials and PKG 860 Research Methods 3.
+9) annually Complete requirements to remove "provisional" status, End of first year or date specified if applicable Pass comprehensive examination First semester of third year One of the following courses (3 credits): 1.
+PKG 805 Advanced Packaging Dynamics or PKG 815 Permeability Shelf Life 2 D.d. fd. f.11 2.
+Both of the following courses (7 credits): PKG 825 Polymeric Packaging Materials , 88 3.
 An additional 3 credits of 800-level Packaging courses excluding PKG 890.
 4. Complete 24 to 36 credits in PKG 999 Doctoral Dissertation Research.
-Complete other course requirements specified in Graduation GradPlan Complete all course work with GPA at least 3.0 Graduation Meet residency requirement, 2 consecutive semesters, Graduation 6 credits minimum each semester Apply for graduation Early in semester graduation 1 Tr.
-7 1 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 3 anticipated Submit at least one publication to a refereed journal Before scheduling dissertation Submit at loads one publication to a followed journal defense Provide "final" copy of dissertation, approved by major At least 2 weeks prior to defense professor, to committee, in format specified by The loads 2 woods prior to deferre Graduate School Schedule oral examination At least 1 week prior to defense Scriedule Oral Examination At least 1 week prior to defense
+Complete other course requirements specified in Graduation GradPlan Classification Complete all course work with GPA at least 3.0 Graduation Meet residency requirement, 2 consecutive semesters, 6 Graduation credits minimum each semester Apply for graduation Early in semester graduation anticipated Submit at least one publication to a refereed journal Before scheduling dissertation defense

-Provide abstract of dissertation to Graduate Director for At least 1 week prior to defense announcement of presentation date to graduate students and faculty Pass oral examination (must be enrolled this semester) Graduation Complete dissertation revisions, submit electronic Graduation copy of dissertation via ProQuest, complete necessary corrections for acceptance Submit 1 electronic copy of accepted version of Graduation dissertation to the School of Packaging Complete all requirements within 8 years Graduation Clean out and relinquish desk; turn in keys Before leaving campus Clean up laboratory, properly dispose of research Before leaving campus materials or pass on to major professor or new user, complete laboratory checkout form Determine with major professor repository for original Before leaving campus research data Leave forwarding addresses and telephone numbers, Before leaving campus both work and residence Provide salary information for statistical compilation Optional Complete exit survey After applying for graduation, the Dean of the Graduate School will email message the student a link to the survey.
+Provide "final" copy of dissertation, approved by major At least 2 weeks prior to defense professor, to committee, in format specified by - Graduate School Schedule oral examination At least 1 week prior to defense Provide abstract of dissertation to Graduate Director for At least 1 week prior to defense announcement of presentation date to graduate students and faculty Pass oral examination (must be enrolled this semester) Graduation Complete dissertation revisions, submit electronic Graduation copy of dissertation via ProQuest, complete necessary corrections for acceptance Submit 1 electronic copy of accepted version of Graduation dissertation to the School of Packaging Complete all requirements within 8 years Graduation Clean out and relinquish desk; turn in keys Before leaving campus Clean up laboratory, properly dispose of research Before leaving campus materials or pass on to major professor or new user, complete laboratory checkout form Determine with major professor repository for original Before leaving campus research data Leave forwarding addresses and telephone numbers, Before leaving campus both work and residence Provide salary information for statistical compilation Optional Complete exit survey After applying for graduation, the Dean of the Graduate School will email message the student a link to the survey.
 PhD Complete the Survey of Earned Doctorates (SED) online at https://sed-ncses.org